EOX

 High blood sugar levels

 High blood sugar levels can cause headaches, feeling thirsty and blurred vision.
 You have regular tests to check your blood sugar levels.
-You may need to check your levels more often if you are diabetic.
+You may need to check your levels more often if you have

 Changes in levels of salts or minerals in your blood